SoCal Botanical Gardens & Nature Centers That Are Open Now

 A 150-acre urban retreat of botanical collections and seasonal horticultural displays.
 Collections include California native plants, 5-acre Rose Garden, Japanese Garden with a koi-filled stream and teahouse, camellia collection, Oak Forest, an Ancient Forest with plants from the days of dinosaurs and so much more.

 COVID-19 Update: Tickets are limited to preserve safe distancing.
 All non-members must buy tickets online in advance.
 No tickets will be sold at the garden.
-Tickets are released weekly at 10 a.m. on Tuesday.
-See safety guidelines and updates here.
+All November tickets will be released at 10 a.m. on Monday, October 26.
+All December tickets will be released at 10 a.m. on Monday, November 30.
+Visit their website for updates and to purchase tickets.

 Covering 105 acres with two miles of dirt trails and a 1/4 mile paved trail wind around two lakes, a stream and forested areas.
 At the entrance, cross over the wooden bridge that spans the lake and you’ll find yourself on a small island that houses the Visitor Center, containing educational displays, art gallery and a small gift shop offering environmentally-themed books and gifts.

 COVID-19 Update: Guests should engage in physical distancing measures and wear a face covering while in close contact with other people on the trails and when entering the park.
-Visitor Center closed.
 Follow their social media for current updates.

 This 120-acre botanical collection contains more than a dozen garden areas including the Japanese Garden, Chinese Garden, Dinosaur Plants, Rose Garden, Conservatory and more.
 Their unique Children’s Garden features interactive sculptural elements.
 Kids are encouraged to splash in water, make music with pebbles, dance under rainbows, discover fairy doors, and more.